-Moreover, the CBE may reschedule all or part of the dues owed by a bank for a period not exceeding 60 days, except for clients' deposits.
-It may also suspend the application for early termination of financial contracts to which the bank under settlement is a party, according to certain regulations.
+Moreover, the CBE may reschedule all or part of the dues owed by a bank for a period not exceeding 60 days, except for clients' deposits as well as dues related to payment and settlement systems, operators of such systems or the participants therein.
+It may also suspend the application for early termination of financial contracts to which the bank under settlement is a party to, according to certain regulations.